Smoke (film): Cast

+Script

+The screenplay is based on an op-ed piece titled Auggie Wren's Christmas Story, which appeared in The New York Times on December 25, 1990.

 Reception

-On Rotten Tomatoes the film has a rating of 88% based on 32 reviews.
+On Rotten Tomatoes the film has a rating of 89% based on 35 reviews.
 The consensus summarizes: "Smoke draws in a stellar ensemble, holds the audience's attention with a robust blend of connected stories, and sends viewers out on a pleasurable high."

 It opened on 4 screens (including two in New York and one in Los Angeles) and grossed $70,744 for the weekend, being the number one exclusive release in New York and L.A.
 It went on to gross $8 million in the United States and Canada and $30 million internationally.